Dyson hand dryer

 Air Drying Machines Versus Paper Towels: Which Are Better to Use?

-hose air drying machines found in public washrooms at airports and elsewhere seem to have minds of their own: push the power button for them to start; and they stop just before your hands are completely dry.
-It is almost a law — unless you happen to be fortunate enough to find one of those air drying machines which rely on your hands breaking a beam of light, which means that they will stay on until you remove your hands when you feel that they are completely dry…
+Earlier today, Thursday, September 25, 2025, I encountered a public washroom that was equipped with both an air drying machine and paper towels to dry off hands after washing them.
+Air drying machines that are found in public washrooms at airports and elsewhere seem to have minds of their own: push the power button for them to start; and they stop just before your hands are completely dry.
+It is almost a law of chance and odds — unless you happen to be fortunate enough to find one of those air drying machines which rely on your hands breaking a beam of light, which means that they will stay on until you remove your hands when you feel that they are completely dry…

 …and even then, some of them are finicky, wanting you to move your hands to ensure that you are still there lest they shut down from perceived inactivity.